zhanyang01/tp/docs/DeveloperGuide.md

 #### Planned Enhancement

 There will be error message returned in the UI when the user enters the parameters not in lowercase (either `email` or `phone`)

+### 7. Add Policy Feature - End date can be earlier than start date

+#### Current state

+The end date of the policy can be earlier than the start date of the policy.

+#### Planned Enhancement

+There will be error message returned when the end date is earlier than the start date of the policy.

+### 8. Client files is retained when clients are deleted or edited

+#### Current state

+Clients files in the client files folder is retained when clients are deleted or edited

+#### Planned Enhancement

+They will be edited or users will be reminded to edit or delete the files according when the client names are edited or deleted accordingly.

 Return to [Table Of Contents](#table-of-contents)